mahnaz007/ImagePreprocessing/docs/README.md

 # imagepreprocessing: Documentation

-This README explains the preprocessing of neuroimaging data, including DICOM to BIDS conversion, BIDS validation, MRIQC, defacing, The following sections explain how to run the pipeline as a whole or execute individual processes.
+This README explains the preprocessing of neuroimaging data, including DICOM to BIDS conversion, BIDS validation, MRIQC, defacing.
+The following sections explain how to run the pipeline as a whole or individual processes.

 ## Option 1: Running the Entire Pipeline Using Nextflow